ianstormtaylor/slate/docs/api/locations/path.md

 #### `Path.parent(path: Path): Path`

 Given a path, return a new path referring to the parent node above it.
+If the `path` argument is equal to `[]`, throws an error.

 #### `Path.previous(path: Path): Path`